 If you or someone you love is bitten or otherwise injured by a dog – or by any other pet animal in Indiana – seek medical attention immediately.
 If the dog exhibits rabies symptoms – or if the dog cannot be found – a doctor may order rabies vaccinations.
 After receiving medical attention, contact an experienced Evansville personal injury attorney.
 With the right lawyer working on your behalf, you can be reimbursed for your medical care, pain and suffering, lost income, and all other injury-related damages.

 After a dog bite, keep and make copies of any legal, medical, or insurance receipts or documents generated by the incident.
-Have photographs taken of your injuries, and let your attorney handle any negotiations with an insurance company.
+Have photographs taken of your injuries, and let your dog bite attorney handle any negotiations with an insurance company.
 The state of Indiana entitles dog bite victims to full compensation for their medical treatment and other dog bite-related costs, and the state obligates dog owners to be thoughtful, safety-conscious, and responsible for their pets at all times.